 Author: Steve Bennett

-I have followed athletics closely since the age of 9 have competed in Track athletics at metropolitan level and spent most of my young adult years playing State level squash .
+I have followed athletics closely since the age of 9.
+I have competed in Track athletics at the metropolitan level and spent most of my young adult years playing state-level squash.

 Important Training Principles

-It is important in some event groups (notably Middle Distance) To plan the year in such a way as to perform at your best for the 6 week peak of the year.
+In some event groups (notably Middle Distance), it is important to plan the year so that you perform at your best during the six-week peak.
 This is especially important in the formative years.
-But does not mean the athlete should expect to perform poorly at any stage in the year.
+However, it does not mean the athlete should expect to perform poorly at any stage in the year.
 They should be only 4-6 weeks away from good race performances all year.

-One months active rest each year after the peak is of great value.
-The athlete should make sure that they maintain as much fitness as possible in this time but with minimal Physical and psychological effort.
+One month of active rest each year after the peak is of great value.
+The athlete should ensure that they maintain as much fitness as possible during this time but with minimal Physical and psychological effort.

-Recovery In the first 4 months of the year we follow a 4 week cycle with every 4th week much easier. or a 3 week cycle with every 3rd easier.
+Recovery In the first four months of the year, we follow a four-week cycle, with every fourth week much easier, or a three-week cycle, with every third week easier.

 Relaxed speed sessions are done all year to stay familiar with fast cadence and full range of motion.

-All athletes do a core strength program that is mostly done to improve posture and trunk stability.
+All athletes do a core strength program that is mainly done to improve posture and trunk stability.

-Pelvic stability and postural improvement is an area of strong focus.
-See the page of Core Conditioning
+Pelvic stability and postural improvement is an area of intense focus.
+See the page of Core Conditioning.

 I also recommend Medicine Ball throwing and catching to help stabilize the trunk.

-Athletes are encouraged to get a massage from a local sports massage therapist as often as possible and to self massage.
+Athletes are encouraged to get massages from a local sports massage therapist as often as possible and to self-massage.

-1. Ankling - circular movements of lower leg maintaining dorsiflexion.
+1. Ankling - circular movements of the lower leg maintaining dorsiflexion.
 Do 6-8 of these over 6-8s.

-2. Quick Recovery High Knee Running - they catch their leg early bring it rapidly up underneath and keeping their pelvis stable lift their knees as high as they can without 'sitting'.
-They do these at varying speeds maintaining good form which means no extra bum out or sitting as well as keeping their feet dorsiflexed.
+2. Quick Recovery High Knee Running - they catch their leg early, bring it rapidly up underneath, and keep their pelvis stable.
+Lift their knees as high as they can without 'sitting'.
+They do these at varying speeds, maintaining good form, which means no extra bum out or sitting, and keeping their feet dorsiflexed.
 They do about 6-8 of these over 6-8s at varying speeds.

-I have had problems with Iron deficiency with a few athletes.
-They now all have routine FBC and Iron studies done to make sure all is OK.
-From what I gather ferritin needs to stay above 40 for an athlete to be well in the clear.
+I have had problems with iron deficiency in a few athletes.
+They now all have routine FBC and Iron studies done to ensure everything is OK.
+I gather that ferritin needs to stay above 40 for an athlete to be well in the clear.
 My endurance athletes now take supplements 85mg once or twice per week.

-Most training mostly follows a Hard-Easy day approach.
-My younger athletes take longer to recover after hard sessions .
-The challenge is to get the athlete to do everything possible to rapidly replace muscle glycogen and with that taken care of design the training to suit the athlete.
+Most training follows a Hard-Easy day approach.
+My younger athletes take longer to recover after hard sessions.
+The challenge is to get the athlete to do everything possible to rapidly replace muscle glycogen and, with that taken care of, design the training to suit the athlete.

-The extra factor that is now being revealed in Science is that of Neural Fatigue.
-Any high intensity training may have lasting negative effects on maximal performance that are not the contribution of muscle fueling or unrestored energy systems.
-Pay attention to how you or the athletes you coach are effected by any high intensity training.
-You may notice that you feel energetic but your ability to generate high cadences is impaired.
+The extra factor now being revealed in Science is Neural Fatigue.
+Any high-intensity training may have lasting negative effects on maximal performance that are not the contribution of muscle fueling or unrestored energy systems.
+Pay attention to how you or the athletes you coach are affected by any high-intensity training.
+You may notice that you feel energetic, but your ability to generate high cadences is impaired.

-The question often asked is whether it is the athletes recovery methods (or lack of) or too hard a training load when fatigue is evident.
-Hard training requires top class preparation ask any Marathon runner or Triathlete!
+The question often asked is whether it is the athlete's recovery methods (or lack thereof) or too hard a training load that causes fatigue.
+Hard training requires top-class preparation—ask any Marathon runner or Triathlete!

 Tue - Gym/Steady session